Practical SEO Tips forBeginners That Actually Work

 Free Weekly SEO Newsletter

-to Help You Rank on Google
+10 SEO Tips for Beginners to Help You Rank on Google

 Do Keyword Research Before You Write Anything

 Use free tools like Google Keyword Planner or Ubersuggest to find what people actually search for.
-Target long-tail, low-competition keywords — the kind a new site can realistically rank for.

 Write a Title Tag That Makes People Click